arcsecond-io/arcsecond-io.github.io/docs/observations/external-storage-aws.md

 ![Screenshot](/images/storage-aws-iam-user-ro-04.png)

-5. Copy the following code and replace as-is the actual content with it. **Replace the string `name-of-your-bucket` with that or your own S3 bucket**.
+5. Copy the following code and paste it as-is the actual content with it, **except for the string `name-of-your-bucket` to be replaced with your own S3 bucket name**.
 Note that you **must** have the two lines in the Resources section for the access to work.

 ```json
 {